Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 ### LLM "Chat Like Me" project - Part 2 - Fine-tuning

 In [Part 1](https://bigghis.github.io/posts/2025-16-10-25-LLM-CHAT-LIKE-ME/), we collected and prepared a dataset from Telegram chat history.
-Now the idea is to fine-tune a model that can run locally on my pc with the provided dataset.
+Now the idea is to fine-tune a model that can run locally on my PC with the provided dataset.
 ### Training vs. Fine-tuning: An Important Distinction

-Let's be clear about what we're doing here. **We're not training an LLM from scratch.** That would require millions of dollars in computational resources, massive datasets, and months of training time on specialized hardware.
+Let's be clear about what we're doing here. **We're not training a large LLM from scratch.** That would require millions of dollars in computational resources, massive datasets, and months of training time on specialized hardware.
 That's what companies like Meta, OpenAI, and Google do.

 Instead, we're **fine-tuning a pre-trained model**.
 This means taking an existing model that already understands language, grammar, and chat patterns, and then teaching it to adopt a specific conversational style.

 ### Choosing a Base Model: Llama 3.1

 For this project, I chose **Meta's Llama 3.1 8B** as the base model.
-The Llama family of models is open-source and offers decent performance for conversational tasks, making it a practical choice for these experiments.
+The Llama family of models is open-source and offers decent performance for conversational tasks, which seemed like a reasonable choice for these experiments.
-The **8 billion parameters** version strikes a good balance between capability and computational requirements.
-It's small enough to fine-tune on consumer-grade GPUs but large enough to produce high-quality, contextually appropriate responses.
+The **8 billion parameters** version should strike a good balance between capability and computational requirements.
+It's small enough to fine-tune on consumer-grade GPUs while potentially producing high-quality, contextually appropriate responses.

 ### Hardware Setup for Fine-tuning